vkinoshita/ParTan/README.txt

 Authors: Victor S. K. and Arthur V.

-- This is an basic implementation of Bazaraa's ParTan that finds the minimum of almost all n dimensional functions.
+- This is a basic implementation of Bazaraa's ParTan that finds the minimum of almost all n dimensional functions.

 - Both implementations, Partan and Linear Search, works pretty well.